davincecode/tinyapp/README.md

-# TinyApp Project for Lighthouse Labs
+# TinyApp Project

 TinyApp is a full stack web application that allows users to shorten long URLs (similar to bit.ly).
 TinyApp is built with Node and Express.

 ## Features

 - Shorten URLs.
-- You made a typo in your URL when creating it?
-You can edit or delete it!
+- Edit or delete URL.

 ## Final Product